Architecture is a science of buildings.

 I have taken eye-catching artistic photographs with Sigma 14-24mm f/2.8, the best option for architectural photography.

-The 24 floored buildings with glass construction with reflecting rich colors made the whole scene iconic.
+The 24 floored buildings with glass construction reflecting rich colors made the whole scene iconic.

 The lens beautifully captured the building and gave me the best angle possible.